mwtan/jel/README.md

 while loop
 ----------
-This is a standard while loop where a boolean condition is evaluate and the statement block is run zero of more times.
+This is a standard while loop where a boolean condition is evaluate and the statement block is run zero or more times.
 The statement block can contain break, continue or return statements.
 A break or continue to a label is not permitted.
 E.g.
 ```
     {